WP-API/WP-API/docs/schema.md

 Consumers who encounter a missing excerpt MAY present a shortened version of the `content` field instead.

+### `content_raw`, `excerpt_raw`
+The `content_raw` and `excerpt_raw` fields are strings with the post's content and excerpt respectively.
+Unlike the `content` and `excerpt` fields, the value has not been passed through internal filtering, and is suitable for editing.

+(Context Availability: `edit`)

 ### `parent`
-The `parent` field is an integer with the post's parent post ID.
+The `parent` field is an integer or JSON object with the post's parent post ID.
 A literal zero indicates that the post does not have a parent post.

 	post-parent = "0" / 1*DIGIT

 Consumers who encounter a missing parent ID MUST treat it the same as a parent post ID of 0.

+Parent fields will be expanded into a full Post entity in the `view` or `edit` contexts, but only one level deep.
+The embedded Post entity will be rendered using the `parent` context.

+In the `parent` context, the field will contain an integer with the post's parent post ID as above.

 ### `link`
 The `link` field is a string with the full URL to the post's canonical view.